Behnam-sn/Castle-Docusaurus/docs/docker/containers.md

   The container that runs on your development machine,
   Will work the same way in a data center or anywhere in the cloud!

-## Containers Versus Virtual Machines
+## Containers Vs. Virtual Machines

 Without getting too deep,
 A VM is an entire operating system,